Crypto exchange FTX US valued at $8 bln as first fundraise draws SoftBank, Temasek

 Register now for FREE unlimited access to Reuters.com

-With the value of cryptocurrencies surging, surpassing $3 trillion in November, venture capital investors are increasingly looking to put down stakes in the industry.
+With the cryptocurrency market growing, surpassing $3 trillion in November, venture capital investors are increasingly looking to put down stakes in the industry.

 Venture capital firms invested $30 billion in crypto in 2021, according to research firm PitchBook.